What is a sweat rash?

 What causes sweat rash?

 Sweat rash tends to happen in places where skin chafes, such as the armpits, the backs of the knees, between the legs, the groin, and between and under the breasts.
-It can also happen where clothes rub against places where sweat is released, such as a sleeveless vest rubbing on the underarms.
+It can also happen where clothes rub against places where sweat is.

 How to stop sweat rash?

 Most types of sweat rash will clear up naturally.
-However, if you are sensitive to perfume or fragrance, or have a history of eczema, then it is a good idea to try a fragrance-free antiperspirant or deodorant.
+However, if you are sensitive to perfume or fragrance, or have a history of eczema, then it is a good idea to try a fragrance-free antiperspirant or deodorant to stop sweating.
 You could also try using an emollient or moisturiser alongside your antiperspirant or deodorant.

 Making a few changes to your routine can also help.
 Read these tips to learn how to prevent sweat rashes: